Shaf8808/project-portfolio-5/README.md

 Users can open user profiles after clicking on a users' name or avatar.
 This page displays the number of posts they made, the number of followers they have, and the number of users they are following themselves.
 It also provides information about themselves as a sort of introduction as well as their username and avatar.
 Below this, every post that this user has made on the site is displayed below for the audience to look at and possibly open if they are interested.

 The following documentation is the readme for the backend API section of my project.
-If you wish to access the readme for my React fronted, please click [here]()
+If you wish to access the readme for my React frontend, please click [here]()

 Live link: